open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/hardware/brainscales-2-universitat-heidelberg/index.md

   on_chip_learning: true
   power: ~1 W
   release_year: 2022
-  release_date: 2022-02-24
+  release_date: 2022-02-24T00:00:00.000Z
-  software: hxtorch, jaxsnn, PyNN.brainscales2, BrainScaleS-2 OS
+  software: 'hxtorch, jaxsnn, PyNN.brainscales2, BrainScaleS-2 OS'
   status:
     announced: true
     released: true
     retired: false
 product_name: BrainScaleS-2
+summary: >-
-summary: The BrainScaleS-2 is an accelerated spiking neuromorphic system-on-chip integrating 512 adaptive integrate-and-fire neurons, 131k plastic synapses, embedded processors, and event routing.
+  The BrainScaleS-2 is an accelerated spiking neuromorphic system-on-chip integrating 512 adaptive integrate-and-fire neurons, 131k plastic synapses, embedded processors, and event routing.
 It enables fast emulation of complex neural dynamics and exploration of synaptic plasticity rules.
 The architecture supports training of deep spiking and non-spiking neural networks using hybrid techniques like surrogate gradients.
 title: BrainScaleS-2 — Heidelberg University
-software_tags: ['hxtorch','jaxsnn','pynn-brainscales2']
+software_tags:
+  - hxtorch
+  - jaxsnn
+  - pynn-brainscales2
+category: uncategorized
 ---

 The BrainScaleS-2 accelerated neuromorphic system is an integrated circuit architecture for emulating biologically-inspired spiking neural networks.
 It was developed by researchers at the Heidelberg University and collaborators.
 Key features of the BrainScaleS-2 system include: